shadowezz/Productiv/docs/UserGuide.md

 * `INDEX` must be a positive integer.
 * At least one of the optional fields must be provided.
 * The existing values of the specified meeting will be updated to the input values.
-* As you might want to take note of the meetings that your team has, meetings can overlap.

 Examples:
 * `edit 2 t/Discuss final release features d/Finalize dashboard functions`